khalid-hussain/shaheen/chap1.md

 of rebellion then I kiss it."

 Al-Zeghel hugged Badr with open arms.
-Moving away from Al-Zeghel, Badr looked towards Moosa and said, "I welcome you and your companions."
+Moving away from Al-Zeghel, Badr looked towards Musa and said, "I welcome you and your companions."

-Moosa moved forward, put his arms around him, to which Al-Zeghel smiled and said, "Moosa!
+Musa moved forward, put his arms around him, to which Al-Zeghel smiled and said, "Musa!
 This falcon has fallen in your hands after great difficulty.
 So, don't let it go."

-While kissing Badr's forehead Moosa said, "Don't you worry.
+While kissing Badr's forehead Musa said, "Don't you worry.
 Instead of keeping you in my custody, I will try to fly with you."

 "I know you quite well", Badr answered with a smile.
 "Who is not aware of the apple of Granada's eye."

-Moosa said, "Here, I must say something."
+Musa said, "Here, I must say something."

 "Please go ahead." said Badr.